We examine the island’s history and explain some of the most interesting facts about Easter Island

 In 2008, a Finnish tourist was found on Anakena beach hacking an ear off a moai.
 An islander saw Marko Kulju, 26, fleeing from the scene with a piece of the statue in his hand.
 She reported the incident to the Police who identified Kulju by the tattoos on his body.

-Dr Anneliese Pontius, an associate clinical professor of psychiatry at Harvard Medical School, has a theory that islanders created the statues to counter the effects of leprosy.
+Dr Anneliese Pontius, an associate clinical professor of psychiatry at Harvard Medical School, has a theory that islanders created the figures to counter the effects of leprosy.

 According to her hypothesis, the shock of seeing deformity on the features most important in social interaction (face, hand, fingers, arms) may have driven islanders to ritually ‘undo’ the damage by creating moai with over-corrected features.